 Calculating the TDP of all the above components, your system will not consume much power and all you need is a 300 watts of reliable power supply.
 But for further upgrades and eliminating the complete bottleneck, I have chosen EVGA 500 watts 80+ W1 power supply which is reliable and has trusted by millions of users.

 The max power consumption of GTX 1060 is just 120 watts so there is no problem is supplying power to it and the total power draw won’t be more than 300 watts at all.
 It will also allow you to upgrade your system further if you want to without any problems.
 You can add more hard drives, SSD’s or fans in future.
 80+ power supplies are much power efficient and this PSU will give you a minimum of 80% efficiency at 100% load.

 I absolutely loved this case when I saw it the first time.
 I was very much surprised when I saw it’s price below $50.
 For mere $40, this case is a revolution and the best bang for the buck for budget gamers.
 I find no con in this case.

 It has a transparent side panel through which you can see all of the interiors of your build and the material quality is better than any mid tower at this price.
 I never heard of this case before but for a build like this, this case is just a beauty and gives you all the features like Full ATX motherboard support, tool free HDD bays, Good amount of cooling options and much more.

 The top of the case has 2 USB 2.0 ports and 1 USB 3.0 ports.
-The case also features a dust filter at the bottom of the PSU mount area for dust free system.
-The cut outs for cable routing are big enough for the 24 pin power connector to reach to the motherboard easily as well as there is a small cut out at the top for routing the CPU power cable.
+The case also features a dust filter at the bottom of the PSU mount area for the dust-free system.
+The cutouts for cable routeing are big enough for the 24 pin power connector to reach to the motherboard easily as well as there is a small cut-out at the top for routeing the CPU power cable.